 Guttu is one of the founding members of Spenard JazzFest and Alaska Independent Musicians Initiative.
 Spenard JazzFest has evolved from an annual festival showcasing Alaska composers into a year-round program highlighting “Alaskan people creating art.”

 The Alaska Independent Musicians Initiative helps musicians learn how to book shows, distribute music, and present themselves, all while bringing together a community and building a link between music, tourism and economic opportunity in Alaska.
+One of our grants, a Tier 1 for $20,750, is helping to make it happen.

 Both of these programs are part of the Northern Culture Exchange, which she also started.
 Her goal is to cement a foundation for the Alaska music industry and make it easier for independent musicians to build successful professional careers.